every-go/.github/profile/README.md

 <div align="center">
   <h2 text-align="center"> About me </h2>
   <p>
     I'm a very passionate for the IT world.
 I like to experience new things everytime and I never want to stop.
-I like coding, practicizing, studying, reading manga, seeing anime, playing football and watching it.
+I like coding, practicing, studying, reading manga, watching anime, playing football and watching it.
   </p>
   <p>
-    I also like a lot to teach.
-Now I teach maths to guys of high school but I would like one time to teach in a school, something like Maths or Informatics.
+    I also really like teaching.
+Now I teach high school students mathematics, and I would like to teach at a school one day, for example Maths or Computer Science.
   </p>
 </div>